getpawprint/slate/source/includes/_web_requests.md

 - One or more complete pet objects
   - If one or more pet objects are not complete, request creation will not succeed
 - A reason for the request
+- A completed consent form
+- An electronic signature
 - A place

 Once the request has been validated, the following actions will be performed: